Clique versus Independent Set: Introduction

 \section{Introduction}

 The goal of this paper is twofold.
-We show that three classical problems from communication complexity, graph theory and CSP are polynomially equivalent.
-We focus on the Clique-Stable Set separation problem and provide classes of graphs for which polynomial solutions exist.
+First, we focus on the Clique-Stable Set separation problem and provide classes of graphs for which polynomial separators exist.
+Then we show that this classical problem from communication complexity is equivalent to one in graph theory and one in CSP.
 Let us make a brief overview of each domain focusing on the problem.

-\begin{paragraph}{Communication complexity and the Clique-Stable Set separation.} Yannakakis introduced in \cite{Yannakakis91} the following communication complexity problem, called \emph{Clique versus Independent Set} ($CL-IS$ for brevity): given a publicly known graph $\Gamma$ on $n$ vertices, Alice and Bob agree on a protocol, then Alice is given a clique and Bob is given a stable set.
+\begin{paragraph}{Communication complexity and the Clique-Stable Set separation} A \emph{clique} is a complete induced subgraph and a \emph{stable set} is an induced subgraph with no edge.
+Yannakakis introduced in \cite{Yannakakis91} the following communication complexity problem, called \emph{Clique versus Independent Set} ($CL-IS$ for brevity): given a publicly known graph $\Gamma$ on $n$ vertices, Alice and Bob agree on a protocol, then Alice is given a clique and Bob is given a stable set.
 They do not know which clique or which stable set was given to the other one, and their goal is to decide whether the clique and the stable set intersect or not, by minimizing the worst-case number of exchanged bits.
 Note that the intersection of a clique and a stable set is at most one vertex.
 In the deterministic version, Alice and Bob send alternatively messages one to each other, and the minimization is on the number of bits exchanged between them.
 It is a long standing open problem to prove a $\O(\log^2 n)$ lower bound for the deterministic communication complexity.
 In the non-deterministic version, a prover knowing the clique and the stable set sends a certificate in order to convince both Alice and Bob of the right answer.
 Then, Alice and Bob exchange one final bit, saying whether they agree or disagree with the certificate.
 The aim is to minimize the size of the certificate.

 In this particular setting, a certificate proving that the clique and the stable set intersect is just the name of the vertex in the intersection.
 Such a certificate clearly has logarithmic size.
 Convincing Alice and Bob that the clique and the stable set do not intersect is much more complicated.
 A certificate can be a bipartition of the vertices such that the whole clique is included in the first part, and the whole stable set is included in the other part.
 Such a partition is called a cut that separates the clique and the stable set.
 A family $\F$ of $m$ cuts such that for every disjoint clique and stable set, there is a cut in $\F$ that separates the clique and the stable set is called a CS-separator of size $m$.
 Observe that Alice and Bob can agree on a CS-separator at the beginning, and then the prover just gives the name of a cut that separates the clique and the stable set: the certificate has size $\log_2 m$.
 Hence if there is a CS-separator of polynomial size in $n$, one can ensure a non-deterministic certificate of size $\O(\log_2 n)$.